dnilasor/outreach/target-personas.md

 I offer executive guidance on the alignment of technical resources to our organizational needs.
 I drive digital transformation and other technology initiatives by building a vision and around the systems and infrastructure our org uses and adopts, and leading adoption.
 I ensure that strategic plans honor security, compliance, user experience, and other business focus areas that technology impacts.

-## Developer Advocate Explorer
+## Solutions Explorer

 I research and develop hands-on projects and solutions using open source tools as part of my developer relations or advocacy role.
 I have a strong connection to the technical implementation and business application of the projects because of my work with stakeholders from different companies.
 I have awareness of many projects and may contribute and engage heavily in those I'm passionate about, but I also need to maintain a broad knee-deep familiarity with a variety of tools and platforms.

+Does the research to build the solution and needs to look at the pros/cons of everything .
+Makes recommendations to customers.

+My job title could be:
+- Developer Advocate
+- Developer Relations